 Belief—or faith, within a religious setting—has been shown to have statistically significant benefits that exceed the placebo effect.
 When the religious experience of Americans who reached the age of 100 was studied, researchers found that religiosity significantly enhanced health.1

-A study comparing mortality rates between secular and religious kibbutzim (collective agricultural communities in Israel), found a decreased mortality rate over a 15-year follow-up in the religious group.
-The age-adjusted risk of premature death of members of the secular kibbutz was 1.8 times higher for males and 2.7 times higher for females when compared with the religious kibbutz.2
+A study comparing mortality rates between secular and religious kibbutzim (collective agricultural communities in Israel) found a decreased mortality rate over a 15-year follow-up in the religious group.
+The age-adjusted risk of premature death of members of the secular kibbutz was 1.7 times higher for males and 2.7 times higher for females when compared with the religious kibbutz.2

 A connection between social relationships and survival has been documented in several studies.
-C. J. Schoenbach, et al., have noted this effect, particularly among white males.5
+V. J. Schoenbach and others have noted this effect, particularly among White males.5

 One of the most consistent findings across all racial groups is that spirituality profoundly improves the quality of life.6 Spirituality helps not only believers but also nonbelievers in the community.
 Research has found that communities gain health benefits when they have higher numbers of adherents to faiths that emphasize implicit obedience to God and His standards of conduct.7 The reason is likely that their social norms favor conformity to the more healthful lifestyle embraced by their religious neighbors.